laris/synoboot-grub2-unusb-disk/README.md

 ```
 https://xpenology.com/forum/topic/7884-xpenology-runing-on-docker/?do=findComment&comment=95342

-Also research about the DDSM in this post, could you share your comments?
+Also research about the DDSM in this post
 https://xpenology.com/forum/topic/13110-does-migrating-ddsm-to-linux-dockerlxc-make-sense/?do=findComment&comment=95486